-El Paso County is currently in Safer at Home Level 1: Cautious.
+El Paso County is in Level Orange: High Risk.

 NOTICE: Gov. Jared Polis has ordered that face coverings be worn over the nose and mouth by people in Colorado who are 11 years old or older in the following situations:

 • When entering or moving within any public indoor space.

 • While using or waiting to use public (buses, light-rail) or non-personal (taxis, car services, ride-shares) transportation services.

 People who do not have to wear face coverings include:

 • People who are 10 years old and younger.